smohanty29/soft_active/README.md

 `:column` by default assumed to be `:active` but you can specify your own.
 At this time it must be a boolean column type.
 Other types will be supported in future.

 `:dependent_cascade` by default assumed to be `false`.
 If true, any setting and unsetting will cascade to ':dependent => :destroy' associations.
+Only direct chindren associations are checked i.e. dependency is ignored if `:through` option is used for the association.
 Any save after set/unset will also cascade to dependent associations.

 Class/Relation level methods or scopes available: